-The Museum of London gives you a good insight into the city history with the help of models, original objects, interactive stations and some film screenings.
+The Museum of London Docklands gives you a good insight into the development of the docklands and the influence on the city history with the help of models, original objects, interactive stations and some film screenings.
 Due to the vivid presentation the visit will be interesting and entertaining for both, adults and children.
 Recommendable for all London tourists who want to learn more about the city and the history but do not want to spend too much money.
 The entrance fee is free of charge.

 The Museum is built up chronologically with different galleries according to the city history.
 Each of them is covering certain time ranges.
 Depending on your personal interest you can decide easily which time areas you want to explore in detail.

-If you do not look into too many details at the different galleries you should calculate approx. 2 hours for your visit.
-If you are very interested and want to read a lot of the information boards you should calculate at least 4 hours for your visit.
+If you do not look into too many details at the different galleries, you should calculate approx. 1.5 hours for your visit.
+If you are very interested and want to read a lot of the information boards, you should calculate at least 3 hours for your visit.

 Link to the museum:

 Hello, my name is Wilhelm Balint.
 I am the author of this web page and the face behind city-walks.info.
 I love to experience the unique atmosphere of a city during a walk.
 Whether crowded tourist attractions or hidden sights, every place can look beautiful with the right viewpoint! city-walks.info should help you with tips and useful information to discover these beautiful views of the city.
 Read more ...